Skip to main content Skip to footer

 Fast forward to today, and that same commitment to innovation is still driving the profession.
 Forget the old clichés about meal plans and calorie counting.
 Dietitians are clinical problem-solvers who use the science of food and nutrition to save and change lives.

-They are a vital part of the multi-disciplinary team (MDT) for people living with long-term conditions like diabetes or heart disease, helping them take control of their health through what they eat.
+Dietitians work with doctors, nurses, and other healthcare professionals as part of a multidisciplinary team (MDT).
+They help people living with long-term conditions like diabetes or heart disease take control of their health through what they eat.
 In cancer care, they provide essential support to help patients stay strong during treatment and manage side effects.

 A career with zero dead ends